ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsCommonSettingsApi.md

 # **getSupportedCultures**
 > STRINGArrayWrapper getSupportedCultures()

-Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. \"de\", \"en-US\", etc.).
+Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. de, en-US, etc.).

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-supported-cultures/).